 David E. Huntley is a semi-retired businessman and widower who was married to his late French born wife Sophie for 62 years and lives in Dallas Texas.
 David has 4 children and 7 grandchildren.
 David E Huntley was born in London , England and survived the London Blitz in World War II.
 His late wife Sophie lived under German occupation in France.
-As an engineer he worked in the UK aircraft industry before moving to Zimbabwe (then Rhodesia ) in technical management for a major British company.
+As an engineer he worked in the UK aircraft industry before moving to Africa in the fifties.

-In 1978 Mr. Huntley sold his business interests and moved to the USA .
+After starting and building two companies, Mr. Huntley sold his business interests in Africa, and in 1978 moved to the USA .
 He formed Huntley Associates(Dallas) Inc., in 1979 to conduct business as international corporate consultants.
 These activities include a division that is engaged in executive recruiting and contract engineering for hi-tech industry.

 The consulting division provides local and overseas clients with global strategies in international markets and a specialized educational course, (Project J.A.P.A.N. ), for company executives and educational institutions, on how to negotiate and do business with the Japanese.